henrietterebnor/inf226_oblig2/project/README.md

 in methods for queries and inserts.
 In the login-server project we started out with, there was a lot of raw SQL, which is what one should especially avoid to protect oneself against SQL-injections.
 The original project only used a dictionary as a database for the users, so we created messages and user tables in the database.
+Furthermore, the original project did not handle any of the common security exploits like CSRF, xxs and SQL injections.
+We will go into detail later on how we have mitigated the risks of such attacks. the users, so we created messages and user tables in the database.
 The original project did not handle any of the common security exploits, and we will now discuss how we have implemented protection against these.